detronetdip/python-cli-todo-program/README.md

 ```bash
 add
 ```
-the type what you want to add.
+then type what you want to add.

 ![screenshot](images/add.jpg)